paul-hammant/tbd/content/branch-for-release/index.md

 ## Patch releases

 It could be that your team has pushed a release out from a release branch, and now has a bug to remediate in production.
-If the release cadence suits it, a cherry pick of a bug fix from the trunk to the release branch and a point release from the same branch is fine.
+If the release cadence suits it, a cherry-pick of a bug fix from the trunk to the release branch and a point release from the same branch is fine.

 ### Tag instead of branch

 Releasing from a tag on the trunk is a decent optimization for many teams, if possible.
 The tag could be numbered for the release (say v1.1.1), and the branch can be avoided completely.
-Perhaps if there is bug in production and a branch is retroactively created from that tag, and the patch release (see above) can happen from there.
+Perhaps if there is a bug in production and a branch is retroactively created from that tag, and the patch release (see above) can happen from there.

 ## Release branch deletion